princesanjivy/flutter-ecommerce-app/README.md

 ## Motive

-This project was developed as part of a 7 week-long teaching initiative for school graduate in US.
+This project was developed as part of a 7 week-long teaching initiative for school graduates in US.